Kielx/next-blog/posts/CppNcurses2.md

 You've probably noticed a blinking cursor next to our ball - take it easy, we'll get into that in a moment.
 Now let's do something extra to better understand why we created the ball class and object.

-## Something extra - we create more balls
+## Something extra - we can create more balls

 For object-oriented training, let's now create some new balls and display them on the screen.
 In the main loop, after the first ball, we add the next three: